Bhagavad Gita Chapter 11 Verse 53 Meaning

 What is the main idea of Bhagavad Gita 11.53?

+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on divine awe.
 Neither by the Vedas, nor by austerity, nor by gift, nor by sacrifice can I be seen in this form as thou hast seen Me so easily.
-This verse emphasizes universal form with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the concrete...

 How can I apply Bhagavad Gita 11.53 in daily life?